Code-Institute-Submissions/conbonbom-Milestone-project-1/README.md

 In the future i would like to fix how the website works for mobile in particular the timetable section.
 I would also like to take a look at th the pop up modals.
 I feel they would benefit from some extra styling

+The website is available to view here: [link](https://conbonbom.github.io/Milestone-project-1/)